elearning-ostfalia/Proforma-Praktomat/README.md

 In order to set up the docker composition execute the following steps:

-* fill the extra folder with libraries you need for grading (e.g. junit-xxx.jar, hamcrest-core-xxx.jar, checkstyle-xxx.jar....)
+1. Download and copy all libraries you need for grading (e.g. junit-4.12.jar, hamcrest-core-1.3.jar, checkstyle-7.6-all.jar, ....)
-    and adjust your settings_docker.py
+    and adjust your settings_docker.py (JAVA_LIBS, CHECKSTYLE_VER)

-* build and start the docker containers (call 'docker-compose up')
+2. build and start the docker containers

+        docker-compose up

+3. initialise the docker containes (i.e. create database schema)

-* initialise the docker containers (call 'docker exec -ti praktomat ./init_database.sh')
+        docker exec -ti praktomat ./init_database.sh

-Then Praktomat is available on port 80 in your web browser.
+Then Praktomat is available on port 80 in your web browser:

         http://localhost

+For login see the credentials in your docker-compose.yml file (SUPERUSER and PASSWORD).

-If you only want to use the Praktomat as a grading back-end the appropriate URI is
+If you only want to use Praktomat as a grading back-end the appropriate URI is

         http://localhost:80/api/v2/submissions